Driving and rest time regulations

 - Take at least 11 hours of daily rest (Regular Rest).

-Exception: 3 times between two weekly rest periods, you can take 9 hours of daily rest (reduced rest).
+Exception: 3 times between two weekly rests, a daily rest of 9 hours (reduced rest) is sufficient.

-With a regular daily rest, your availability time will be 13 hours.
+With a regular daily rest, your time at disposal will be 13 hours.

-With a reduced daily rest (9 hours), your availability time will be 15 hours.
+With a reduced daily rest (9 hours), your time at disposal will be 15 hours.

 The weekly rest: